BogdanDidukh2003/information-and-coding-theory/README.md

 ### Lab3

-Converting binary to Grey code and vice versa
+Converting binary to Gray code and vice versa

 ### Lab4